Advantages of contracting

 Mind you, it's been a while since the world of employment offered anything approaching permanent employment, and for most people a 6- or 12-month contract gives as much security as any job.
 With benefits to employees being eroded, guaranteed pensions being cut and salaries being reduced, contracting may suit all parties.
 The employer gets access to more a skilled workforce, and contractors get better money, exposure to cutting edge skills and get the flexibility to move from job to job as it suits them.

 First up is the financial benefit, and of course these are number one in many people's mind when they first consider contracting or freelancing:

-Depending on the industry and the role being filled, the daily rate can be close to twice what the employee earns
+Depending on the industry and the role being filled, the daily rate can be close to twice the what the employee earns.

 The market determines the level of pay and can be particularly attractive where a company cannot fill a vacancy for a particular skill for a pre-determined length of time.